moq-wg/moq-transport/draft-lcurley-warp.md

 ## Cancellation
 During congestion, prioritization intentionally cause stream starvation for the lowest priority streams.
 Some form of starvation will last until the network fully recovers, which may be indefinite.

-The media consumer SHOULD cancel a stream (via STOP_SENDING frame) after it has been skipped to save bandwidth.
-The media producer SHOULD reset the lowest priority stream (via RESET_STREAM frame) when nearing resource limits.
+The media consumer SHOULD cancel a stream (via a QUIC `STOP_SENDING` frame) after it has been skipped to save bandwidth.
+The media producer SHOULD reset the lowest priority stream (via QUIC `RESET_STREAM` frame) when nearing resource limits.
 Both of these actions will effectively drop the tail of the segment.

 ## Middleware
 Media may go through multiple hops and processing steps on the path from the broadcaster to player.
 The full effectiveness of warp as an end-to-end protocol depends on middleware support.